CHPGenetics/GMM-Demux/README.md

 ## Features
 * Remove cell-hashing-identifiable multiplets from the dataset.
 * Estimate the fraction of cell-hashing-unidentifiable multiplets in the remaining dataset (the RSSM value).

+## Example Dataset
+* An example cell hashing data is provided in the *example_input* folder.
+It contains the per drop HTO count matrix of a 4-sample cell hashing library prep.

 # Authors
  Hongyi Xin, Qi Yan, Yale Jiang, Jiadi Luo, Carla Erb, Richard Duerr, Kong Chen* and Wei Chen*